Traditions And Customs

 The wedding rings are passed from guest to guest during the ceremony and as each person holds the rings in their hands, they “warm” them by bestowing a special wish or prayer upon the bride and groom .
 Can also be done with just the immediate family or parents only.

-An ancient Greek/ Macedonian wedding tradition where the couple are “crowned” with either traditional crowns, or circlets joined with ribbon, establishing the bride & groom as King and Queen of the new home they will be creating together.
+An ancient Orthodox wedding tradition where the couple are “crowned” with either traditional crowns, or circlets joined with ribbon, establishing the bride & groom as King and Queen of the new home they are creating together.

 The Spanish custom of giving wedding coins, signifying the groom’s recognition of his responsibility as a provider and the bride’s acceptance, trust and unconditional confidence in her husband to be.